-The things you find just walking around at lunch.
+Feel like Shrimp Pad Thai?
+Well, the things you find just walking around at lunch are amazing.
 Man, we love this city!

 On Friday, we were heading over to Park Ave in the 50’s for lunch, but hadn’t decided where to go.
 King of Falafel, Uncle Gussy’s, Eggs Travaganza or someone else…so many choices.

 Coming out of the 53rd-Lex station, we crossed Lexington and saw a new cart on the sidewalk of 53rd St, by the empty lot.
 There were no markings on the cart other than a large Pad Thai poster on each side, and a chalkboard menu on the front under the window.
 OK, let’s get some pad thai!

 After placing my order for shrimp pad thai and paying $8, I asked the guy taking orders and handling money a few questions.
 His name was Arthur, this was only their 2nd day out (!), and they didn’t have a name yet for the cart.

 Arthur then asked what we would name the cart.
 It took a minute, but we came up with a few ideas, and Arthur came up with an even better one during our brainstorming session while my lunch was being cooked.

 “Thai” is a pretty easy word to use in a name.
 Bangkok is even easier, but we won’t go there.

 Off the top of my head, I said Thai Me Up, Thai Me Down, or Thai One On.
 Arthur said how about Muy Thai, and the more I thought about it, the more I liked it.

 Not only is Muy Thai the sport of Thai kickboxing, but muy is the Spanish word for “very”, which would make the name “Very Thai” in Spanish.
 They could decorate the cart with pictures of Muy Thai fighters, which would be pretty badass.